Guests arrive/transfer to their homestay accommodation

-Early morning the group departs for Cienfuegos (5 hour drive via Bay of Pigs)
+Early morning the group departs for the historic city of Cienfuegos, a UNESCO world heritage (5 hour drive via Bay of Pigs)

 On the way to Cienfuegos we firstly travel along the flat central plain of Cuba where there are lots of citrus plantations.
 We turn off the main highway and shortly after this the scenery changes to a densely vegetated swamp where the natural fauna includes boa snakes and crocodiles.
-We have the opportunity to visit a crocodile farm here at Guama.
+We have the opportunity to visit a crocodile farm here at Boca de Guamá.

-After checking-in with your host family, you will have a short time in the afternoon to walk around the city and take in the atmosphere.
+After checking-in with your host family, you will have a short time to walk around the city and take in the atmosphere.

 Go with the guide or explore on your own.